lhk2004/shapez_demo/README.md

 ### NJU Advanced Programming Final Project, Fall 2023

+Source code for the final project of Advanced Programming at Nanjing University, Fall 2023.

 ## Requirements
 The project was written in C++ Programming Language and tested in Windows 11 environment.
 To get started, install the Qt graphics library (version==Qt_6_6_1_MinGW_64_bit) first.